RikkuJoseph/Data-Analysis-Portfolio/README.md

 Another project that expanded my skillset in SQL is the SQL Data Cleaning project.
 It uses some advanced SQL concepts for cleaning the dataset under consideration.The **SQL query** can be viewed [here](https://github.com/RikkuJoseph/Data-Analysis-Portfolio/blob/main/Data%20Cleaning%20Project.sql) along with more details.
 The dataset used is data on [Nashville Housing market](https://github.com/RikkuJoseph/Data-Analysis-Portfolio/blob/main/Nashville%20Housing%20Data%20for%20Data%20Cleaning.xlsx).

+The next one in my portfolio is a **Spreadsheet Project**.
+This fun project demonstrates day to day activities done by a data analyst on an Excel data file.
+It can be viewed by clicking [here](https://docs.google.com/spreadsheets/d/1FSpGGRjW2B6d5yqeT_gtJHE1105l9MTz4VkX8sX1Evc/edit?usp=sharing) and also is stored in this repo under the file name Spreadsheet Project.xlsx .